Updated for tax year 2023.

 - How long does a state refund take?

-- The amount of time it takes to receive your state refund can vary state by state and whether or not you submitted a complete and accurate return.
+- The amount of time it takes to receive your state refund can vary from state to state and depending on whether or not you submitted a complete and accurate return.

 - How do I check the status of my state refund?